Duplicate Content SEO Best Practice

 The more you can make it look a human built every page on a page by page basis with content that doesn’t appear exactly in other areas of the site – the more Google will like it.
 Google does not like automation when it comes to building a website, that’s clear in 2015.

-I don’t mind multiple copies of articles on the same site – as you find with WordPress categories or tags, but I wouldn’t have tags and categories, for instance, indexable on a small site, and especially not targeting the same keyword phrases.
+I don’t mind multiple copies of articles on the same site – as you find with WordPress categories or tags, but I wouldn’t have tags and categories, for instance, and expect them to rank well on a small site with a lot of higher quality competition, and especially not targeting the same keyword phrases.

-I prefer to avoid unnecessary repeated content on my site, and when I do have automatically generated content (like my news feed), I tell Google not to noindex it in meta tags or in XRobots (in this case – I AM probably doing the safest thing, as that could be seen as a scraper if I intended to get it indexed.
+I prefer to avoid unnecessary repeated content on my site, and when I do have automatically generated content on a site, I tell Google not to index it with a noindex it in meta tags or in XRobots.
+I am probably doing the safest thing, as that could be seen as manipulative if I intended to get it indexed.

 Google won’t thank you, either, for spidering a calendar folder with 10,000 blank pages on it, or a blog with more categories than original content – why would they?